cocovanana/aBag/README.md

   * No searching!
   * No grouping!
   * No nothing!
+  * Also works on TBC!

 ## Known bugs
   * When removing a bag from the bank and placing it in the backpack or the default bank slots, its related slots are not immediately removed.
 Fix: click/drag any item
   * Bank main container's items' tooltips aren't displayed.

 ## Changelog
+  * 1.9: Fixed backdrop issues after API update, improved keyring and added support for TBC.
   * 1.8: Added keyring support.
   * 1.7: Added in-game drag configuration via /abag.
   * 1.6: Added multiple configuration options for item quest/level/quality/junk.